LynnKhine/My-Notes-markdown-/Csharp other notes.md

  var product = _context.Products.Where(p => p.Id == model.Id).AsNoTracking().FirstOrDefault();
 ```

-AsNoTracking means you turn off the connection to database from the layer(normally service layer) that code is written in
+AsNoTracking means you turn off the connection to database from the layer(normally service layer) that code is written in.

-the main advantage is that it increases performance.
+The main advantage is that it increases performance.

-But when it involves saving changes to the database like **Delete or Update to the database** you should not add AsNoTracking because
+But when it involves saving changes to the database like **Delete or Update to the database** you should not add **AsNoTracking** because

 **code example:**
 ``` csharp